Matthew d'Ancona: Life and career

 After a year studying medieval confession, d'Ancona joined the magazine Index on Censorship, before proceeding to The Times as a trainee.
 There he rose to become education correspondent and then assistant editor at the age of 26.

 He joined The Sunday Telegraph in 1996 as deputy comment editor and columnist, before becoming deputy editor.
 He wrote a weekly political column in The Sunday Telegraph for a decade; the column was "treated as the best insight into Cameronism by Conservative MPs".
 He succeeded Boris Johnson as editor of The Spectator.
 On 28 August 2009 it was announced that d'Ancona would be stepping down as editor to be replaced by Fraser Nelson.

 While not himself a believer, d'Ancona is also the co-author of two books on early Christian theology, The Jesus Papyrus and The Quest for the True Cross.
 He has written three novels, Going East, Tabatha's Code and Nothing to Fear.
 D'Ancona has also written several articles for the British political magazine Prospect.

 In January 2015, d'Ancona joined The Guardian as a weekly columnist.
 He left the paper in 2019.
-He also writes columns for the Evening Standard, GQ and The New York Times, and a former editor of Tortoise Media.
+He also writes columns for the Evening Standard, GQ and The New York Times, and is a former editor of Tortoise Media.